zoisite-rb/zoisite-rb/guides/source/action_view_helpers.md

 ```

 NOTE: We use `Time.current` instead of `Time.now` because it returns the current
-time based on the timezone set in Rails, whereas `Time.now` returns a Time
+time based on the timezone set in Zoisite, whereas `Time.now` returns a Time
 object based on the server's timezone.

 See the [`distance_of_time_in_words` API